julian-sirkin/workoutFrontEnd/README.md

  5. Create the relationship in the API
  6. Tear apart certain parts of the front end to get it to work with the new relationship These are broad steps, so the focus for a large period of time would be on one area.
 However, these were large steps, and the page was deployed after each step, and useable at that time, so if I wasn't ever able to complete the next step, I would always have something to present that hit standards at the deadline.

+Problem Solving proccess:
+When I had problems, I would try to work it out myself.
+If I had difficulties, I would ask for adivce from somebody, usually by starting with going over the code with them, then progressing to going to google, and stack overflow.
+The biggest problem I had was making sure I had created a workout, so I could add exercises to it.
+This was more a planning proccess.
+I came up with something clever, but I could have avoided it by making different ux decisions.